NISYSLAB/Emory-BMI-GSoC/README.md

 **Current Status:** Integration middleware such as Enterprise Service Bus (ESB) have been quite common in the enterprise.
 However, in biomedical informatics research, often such integration is segmented.
 With proliferating number of backend and frontend architectures such an extensible framework will be novel and unique.

-**Expected results:** An integration middleware that facilitates the dynamic integration of frontend interfaces with the backends, such as servers and local file systems.
+**Expected Outcomes:** An integration middleware that facilitates the dynamic integration of frontend interfaces with the backends, such as servers and local file systems.
 Contributors can start with certain file types and frameworks.
 For example, DICOM images.
 Images retrieved to a server with Niffler could be configured to view through DICOM viewers such as the OHIF Viewer.
 The project is intentionally left broad for the contributors to select the best potential frameworks and applications.

 We envision a visual analytic pipeline that connects with real-time data from a variety of sources, along with asynchronous data to display on a visual frontend.
 The tool will both display information from real-time sources, and also integrate machine learning predictions, forecasts, among other derivations.